Clindamycin Cream

 Refills

-[Subscription customers only] You will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
+For subscription customers only, you will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
 However, you may request a refill early by logging into your Account (Subscriptions > Next Refill).

 Approximately 30 percent of patients with initial responses to therapy have a recurrence of symptoms within 3 months, and more than 50 percent experience a recurrence within 12 months.
 It is not wise to continue taking successive courses of oral antibiotics for any condition, particularly BV.
 Clindamycin has a black box warning issued by the FDA that it can be carcinogenic (cancer-causing), and is recommended against “unnecessary use”.
 Additionally, Recurrent oral antibiotics can result in bacterial mutation, even in other parts of your body, and can contribute to antibacterial resistance.
 The only interventions proven to reduce development or recurrence of BV are chronic suppressive therapy (which must be discussed with your physician) and circumcision of male partners.
 Alternately, vaginal boric acid suppositories for 30 days can be used before or to follow seven-day oral antibiotic treatment.